ardanlabs/ai-training/README.md

 The makefile has everything you need to get up and running quickly.

+### Examples

+**- Example 01**: This example shows you what a vector and embedding is by hand crafting a relationship of data.
+It also shows you how cosine similarity works between different vectors.

+**- Example 02**: This example shows you how to use an LLM to create vector embeddings and get the same results from the hand crafted solution.

+**- Example 03**: This example shows you how to use MongoDB as a vector database to perform a nearest neighbor vector search.
+The example will create a vector search index, store 2 documents, and perform a vector search.

+**- Example 04**: This example shows you how to use Ollama to create a reasonable response to a question with provided content.

+**- Example 05**: This example shows you how to use MongoDB and Ollama to create a proper vector embedding database for the Ultimate Go Notebook.
+With this vector database, you will be able to query for content that has a strong similarity to your question.

+**- Example 06**: This example shows you how to use MongoDB and Ollama to perform a vector search for a user question.
+The search will return the top 5 chunks from the database.
+Then these chunks are sent to the Llama model to create a coherent response.
+You must run example05 first.

+**- Example 07**: This example shows you how to get a model to generate SQL queries.

+**- Example 08**:

+- **Step 1**: This example shows you how to use a vision model to generate an image description.

+- **Step 2**: This examples takes step1 and shows you how to generate a vector embedding from the image description and for the image itself.

+- **Step 3**: This example takes step2 and shows you how to store the image details into a vector database for similarity searching.

+- **Step 4**: This example takes step3 and shows you how to search for an image based on its description.

+- **Step 5**: This example takes step4 and shows you how to process a set of images from a location on disk and provide search capabilities by text or similar image.

+**- Example 09**:

+- **Step 1**: This example shows you how to create a terminal based chat agent using the Ollama service.

+- **Step 2**: This example shows you how to add a system prompt and better UI formatting from the chat agent in step 1.

+- **Step 3**: This example shows you the workflow and mechanics for tool calling.

+- **Step 4**: This example shows you how to add tool calling to the chat agent from steps 2 and 3.

+- **Step 5**: This example shows you how introduce "real" tooling into the coding agent from step4.
+We will add support for reading, listing, creating, and editing files.
+We also enhance the agent's UI.

+**- Example 10**:

+- **Step 1**: This example shows you how to create a basic MCP interaction where the Server runs as a service and extends the set of tools as endpoints.
+The Client makes a call to the Server via the MCP SSE protocol.
+The makefile shows you the raw CURL calls that are used to make the client/server interaction.

+- **Step 2**: This example shows you how to use the program from cmd/examples/example10/step4/main.go and move the tooling to a MCP service that is called by the tooling.

+**- Example 11**:

+- **Step 1**: This example provides a proof of concept for extracting transcriptions and, code examples from videos using the Ollama and a vision model.
+It then stores the extracted data in a MongoDB database for vector search and RAG functionality.

+- **Step 2**: This example provides a chat interface for the video that was processed in step1.

+**- Example 12**: This example shows you how to query the Docling API to extract data from a PDF and have it processed by an LLM.

+**- Example 13**:

+- **Step 1**: This example shows you how to create a simple chat application against an inference model using llamacpp directly via yzma and a native Go application.

+- **Step 2**: This example shows you how to use yzma to execute a simple prompt against a vision model using llamacpp directly via yzma and a native Go application.

+- **Step 3**: This example shows you a complete RAG application using DuckDB as an embedding DB and an embedding model to generate embeddings, and a chat model for answering a question using llamacpp directly via yzma and a native Go application.

+- **Step 4**: This example shows you a web service that provides a chat endpoint for asking questions about the Go notebook.
+It uses the code from step3 for the RAG aspects of the application.
+The code also provides an embedded react app that can be used to interact with the chat endpoint.
+The react app is built using vite and the code is in the app directory.

+**- Example 14**: This example shows you how to use GoMLX and GoNB projects so we can run a Jupyter notebook that can execute Go code.

 ### Installing Software

 To run the examples in this repo, start by installing `mongosh` and `ollama` using Brew.
 If you don't have Brew installed, I highly recommend it.